 With Payment integration, you can automatically collect payment from Customers for all sessions in one go.
 Payment is collected for the entire package rather than collecting payment per session.
 With our Payment integration, you can also configure the Customer cancellation/reschedule policies to automatically handle rescheduling fees and refunds.
 Rescheduling fees and refunds are set at the session level.

 Finally, with Payment integration you can also choose to manually refund Customers who paid for a Session package at any point in time.
-This action is done from Home -> Session packages tab -> Payment details tab.
+This action is done from the Activity stream.
 Learn more about refund settings

 You configure a Session package of 3 sessions to have a price of $150 (i.e. a relative cost of $50 for each session).